 A newly released report from MIT’s Center for Advanced Urbanism (CAU) resulting from the student course "Advanced Research Workshop in Landscape + Urbanism" highlights the complexity of the issue.
 Produced in collaboration with the American Institute of Architects, the document examines an array of public health matters in eight major metropolitan areas in the United States, and suggests a wide array of possible remedies, from better mass transit to extensive tree-planting.

-The Center for Advanced Urbanism will be participating in the upcoming 2013 Bi-City Biennale of Urbanism/Architecture, to be held in Shenzhen.
-The CAU's exhibit entitled "Infrastructural Objects as Enablers of Cultural Change", will present a hypothesis in regards to the diffusion of industrial structures into society at large.
+The Center for Advanced Urbanism participated in the 2013 Bi-City Biennale of Urbanism/Architecture, in Shenzhen.
+The CAU's exhibit entitled "Infrastructural Objects as Enablers of Cultural Change", presented a hypothesis in regards to the diffusion of industrial structures into society at large.
 Through a process of embedding and re-appropriating, buildings instill new values, forms and symbols into an otherwise conformist urban order.

 On October 28, the MIT CAU ZUS team revealed five Design Opportunities across the Hurricane Sandy-affected region.
 The CAU ZUS team presented each proposal which are all now available online.
 This juncture marks the end of Phase II that included three months of research and conversation with communities in New York, New Jersey, Connecticut, and beyond.